-Despite his long reign, King Henry VIII is remembered mainly for two things: for marrying six wives and for setting in motion a chain of events that would lead to England’s break with the Catholic Church and the start of the English Reformation.
+Despite his long reign, King Henry VIII is remembered mainly for two things: for marrying six wives and for setting in motion a chain of events that would lead to England’s break from the Catholic Church and the start of the English Reformation.

 But what led to these momentous events?

-The answer lies partly in the past: his father Henry VII didn’t inherit the Crown, he brazenly took it by force on the battlefield.
+The answer lies partly in the past: his father, Henry VII, didn’t inherit the Crown; he brazenly took it by force on the battlefield.
 The Tudors were nothing more than upstarts, and King Henry VIII was acutely aware that their hold on the throne was fragile.

 He was desperate for sons to carry on the Tudor name.
-No woman had ever ruled England in her own right and he knew a daughter’s accession would be immediately challenged.
+No woman had ever ruled England in her own right, and he knew a daughter’s accession would be immediately challenged.
 This drove him to acts of shocking cruelty, particularly towards his six wives, who often paid a high price for being married to the King.

 Portrait of King Henry VIII by Hans Holbein the Younger circa 1540.
 Photo Credit: © Public Domain via Wikimedia Commons.